 Your Rights in the Judicial Process

 The Duquesne University judicial process has jurisdiction if the sexual misconduct charge is filed with the Director of the Office of Student Conduct and both the survivor and alleged perpetrator(s) are Duquesne University students.
+Go to our website for more details.

 Confidential Judicial Hearing